pablorm296/IAT-PRODER/README.md

 The server side implementation uses Python (mainly [Flask](https://flask.palletsprojects.com/en/1.1.x/)), to process user interaction, serve dynamic pages, and manage sessions.
 It also uses [MongoDB](https://www.mongodb.com/) as the main storage service.
 The Python application exposes a [Public REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) as the main way of communication with the client side (a basic mix of plain JS, SASS, and HTML) and other software.

-To compute the IAT effect, we implemented the scoring algorithm proposed by A. G. Greenwald and B. A. Nosek in ["Understanding and Using the Implicit Association Test: I. An ImprovedScoring Algorithm"](https://psycnet.apa.org/record/2003-05897-003), which at its core uses a
+To compute the IAT effect, we implemented the scoring algorithm proposed by A. G. Greenwald and B. A. Nosek in ["Understanding and Using the Implicit Association Test: I. An ImprovedScoring Algorithm"](https://psycnet.apa.org/record/2003-05897-003), which at its core uses [Cohen's d](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d) to compare the user latency.

 ### Collaborators